StreetScooter

-B-ON GmbH (until 2022 Streetscooter GmbH) is an electric vehicle manufacturer located in Aachen, Germany.
-The company has been owned by Deutsche Post DHL Group since 2014.
+B-ON GmbH (formerly Streetscooter GmbH until 2022) is an electric vehicle manufacturer located in Aachen, Germany.
+The company has been owned by DHL Group since 2014.

 The company has delivered over 17,000 all-electric vans and trucks in Germany alone, with a stated goal of 21,500 van in operation by DHL.

 History

 2010–2014: Founding, acquisition by Deutsche Post

 In June 2010, Achim Kampker, together with Günther Schuh, founded Street Scooter GmbH; (in August 2014, it was renamed StreetScooter GmbH).
 This was a privately organized research initiative at the RWTH Aachen University which later became an independent company in Aachen.
 Kampker was also the founder and chairman of the European Network for Affordable and Sustainable Electromobility.

 One of the experimental designs by the company was the StreetScooter C16, a very small two-seater city car with all its exterior plastic parts 3D-printed, shown at EuroMold in November 2014.

 In May 2014, the company announced that the city of Aachen, the Aachen city council and the Aachen savings bank had ordered electric vehicles from the company.

 In December 2014, approximately 70 employees were manufacturing 200 vehicles annually in the premises of the Waggonfabrik Talbot, the former Talbot/Bombardier plant in Aachen.
 At that time, Deutsche Post DHL Group purchased the StreetScooter company, which became its wholly owned subsidiary.

 The company made an announcement in April 2016 of its intention to begin larger scale production of the StreetScooter Work model with 2,000 to be produced by the end of that year.
 In future, electric vans with a much greater range will be required to achieve the goal of replacing the entire Deutsche Post and DHL Express fleet of approximately 70,000 vehicles with electric StreetScooters.